 Health Savings Account HSA Plans California

-What Are Health Savings Account (HSA) Plans?
+What Is A Health Savings Account (HSA) Plan?

 Health Savings Accounts (HSA) are special accounts that provide tax benefits when used to pay for medical expenses that are not covered by health insurance.
 These HSA plans are used along side high deductible health insurance plans (HDHP), or consumer directed health plans (CDHP), to provide a comprehensive protection plan that focuses the user on being a good shopper for health care needs.

 These HSA compatible health plans started in 2004 and quickly became popular due to the low premiums.
 The money in an HSA plan can be used to pay for the qualified medical expenses that the insurance plan does not cover, such as deductible costs, office visits, prescriptions, eye care, dental needs, chiropractic visits, and acupuncture.

 The primary benefits of a Health Savings Account are:

 - tax deductible contributions into the account, and

 - tax free withdrawals to pay for qualified medical expenses